Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

 {% endtab %}

 {% tab title="iOS" %}
-`CLBeacon` is only currently available in iOS.
+Currently, `CLBeacon` is only available in iOS.
 The sample code contains the necessary checks to ensure OS compatibility.

 #### Objective-C